rafelafrance/spell-well/README.md

 The `make install` will create a virtual environment in `.venv`, then it will install dependencies into this directory.

-Every time you want to run any script in this repository (including tests) you will need to activate the virtual environment.
+Every time you want to run any script in this repository you will need to activate the virtual environment.

 ```zsh
 cd /path/to/spell-well